 A proposed degree program shall be consistent with the applicable academic strategic plan and shall appear in the annual Academic Planning and Program Review Report that is sent to the Board of Regents.

 A. The Campus Process

-Proposals for new coordinated programs shall follow the above process, including approval by the respective campus Graduate School Deans, Vice Chancellors, and Chancellors.
+While developing a proposal, the campus shall work closely with the System Office of Academic Affairs to ensure compliance with CCHE and regent policies.
+Additionally, the campus shall provide the proposal to other CU campuses for review and comment.
+Proposals for new coordinated programs shall follow the processes in this policy.
 When a coordinated program is extended from one campus to another, the campus to which the program is being extended shall have responsibility for initiating the proposal and seeking appropriate review and approval.

 Part II Guidelines for Program Proposals

-All proposals shall be prepared in electronic format for ease of transmission.
-They must cover the topics outlined below.
+All proposals shall cover the topics outlined below.

 A. Description of Program

 1. Describe the basic design of the proposed program, including its degree level (baccalaureate, masters, doctoral, professional), the field of study, and whether it is an interdisciplinary program.